jstac/quantecon_nyu_2016/README.md

-# QUANTECON_NYU_2016
+# Topics in Computational Economics

 [John Stachurski](http://johnstachurski.net/)

-This is the home page of a PhD level course on computational economics to be held at [NYU](http://econ.as.nyu.edu/page/home) in the spring semester of 2016.
+This is the home page of ECON-GA 3002, a PhD level course on computational economics to be held at [NYU](http://econ.as.nyu.edu/page/home) in the spring semester of 2016.

 (Note: This document is preliminary and still under development)